 Welcome to Tarleton Academy!
-We know that you will have lots of questions to ask about our Academy and we hope that this section of the website will answer some of them.
+We know that you will have lots of questions to ask about our school and we hope that this section of the website will answer some of them.

 FAQs